DuarteGSilva/eSOM/README.md

 ### Disclaimer

 This app is in an unfinished state.
-So while the descriptors page works as far as I have tested it there might be bugs within it and the other pages are not done at all (with the exception of the descriptors one which has a start in it's own branch that wil only be merged when in a more "complete" state).
+So while the descriptors page works as far as I have tested it there might be bugs within it and the other pages are not done at all (with the exception of the descriptors one which has a start in it's own branch that will only be merged when in a more "complete" state).

 ##